tezos/tezos/src/proto/alpha/docs/language.md

            -> contract 'p 'r : 'S

      As with non code-emitted originations the
-     contract code takes as argument the transfered amount plus an ad-hoc argument and returns an ad-hoc value.
+     contract code takes as argument the transferred amount plus an ad-hoc argument and returns an ad-hoc value.
 The code also takes the global data and returns it to be stored and retrieved on the next transaction.
 These data are initialized by another parameter.
 The calling convention for the code is as follows:
-     `(Pair arg globals)) -> (Pair ret globals)`, as extrapolable from the instruction type.
+     `(Pair arg globals)) -> (Pair ret globals)`, as extrapolatable from the instruction type.
 The first parameters are the manager, optional delegate, then spendable and delegatable flags and finally the initial amount taken from the currently executed contract.
 The contract is returned as a first class